Royal Grand Theatre

 In both iterations, this was a fairly large 1-2 story brick building, with a large fly tower at the rear.
 Stage and scenery are shown up to its last appearance on the 1931 map.
 By 1947, it has been replaced by a parking lot and the little hot dog stand which is there today.
 The correct address was 122-124 W 5th.

-The legendary William “Billy” Connors took on the venue and, in 1925, put in a $22,000 Page pipe organ from Defiance, Ohio, and enticing Dallas-based Palace Theatre organist Herbert Lee Kock to move to Marion.
-The interior was given a major refresh and it had a grand reopening to celebrate the refresh and the organ in August of 1925.
+The legendary William “Billy” Connors took on the venue and, in 1925, put in a $22,000 Page pipe organ from Defiance, Ohio, and enticed Dallas-based Palace Theatre organist Herbert Lee Kock to move to Marion.
+The interior was given a major refresh and it had a grand reopening to celebrate the new look and the pipe organ in August of 1925.

 Fourth Ave.
 Amusement Co. of Louisville took on the Royal Grand, Indiana and Lyric in 1928 to update the venues and convert the Indiana and Lyric to sound to remain viable.
-The Royal Grand was closed for films on Sept.
+The Royal Grand’s film days closed on Sept.
 20, 1929 with Alice Day in “His New York Wife.”
-The theatre was opened for boxing matches and live stage entertainment thereafter.
+Fourth Ave. must have determined that the R-G wasn’t a candidate for sound especially with the new Paramount Theatre just weeks away from its debut.
+The Royal Grand was opened for boxing matches and sporadic live stage entertainment thereafter.

 In 1932, Paramount-Publix Corp. took control of the Lyric, Indiana, and Royal Grand.
-They declared bankruptcy and in 1933, suit was brought against them for failing to pay any rent.
+They declared bankruptcy and, in 1933, suit was brought against them for failing to pay any rent on the three properties.
 The theaters were assigned to the Washington Theatre Company and they announced the closure of the Royal-Grand immediately and permanently.
 The building was torn down in 1941.